Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Reiserfsprogs/README.md

 ## Preliminary Considerations

-Reiserfsprogs should build against all available kernels (2.2.1, 2.2.19, 2.4.17_mvl21).
+Reiserfsprogs should build successfully against all available kernels (2.2.1, 2.2.19, 2.4.17_mvl21).
 However, the 2.2.1 Kernel likely cannot actually mount or interact with ReiserFS partitions.

 ## Building for PS2 Linux